espressif/esp-idf/docs/en/api-reference/system/ota.rst

 Anti-rollback prevents rollback to application with security version lower than one programmed in eFuse of chip.

-This function works if set :ref:`CONFIG_APP_ANTI_ROLLBACK` option.
+This function works if set :ref:`CONFIG_BOOTLOADER_APP_ANTI_ROLLBACK` option.
 In the bootloader, when selecting a bootable application, an additional security version check is added which is on the chip and in the application image.
 The version in the bootable firmware must be greater than or equal to the version in the chip.

-:ref:`CONFIG_APP_ANTI_ROLLBACK` and :ref:`CONFIG_APP_ROLLBACK_ENABLE` options are used together.
+:ref:`CONFIG_BOOTLOADER_APP_ANTI_ROLLBACK` and :ref:`CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE` options are used together.
 In this case, rollback is possible only on the security version which is equal or higher than the version in the chip.

 A typical anti-rollback scheme is